buihdk/pixel-art-maker/README.md

 ## User Stories

-- [x] Dynamically set the size of the table as an N by M grid.
+- [x] User can dynamically set the size of the table as an N by M grid.
-- [x] Choose a color.
+- [x] User can choose a color.
-- [x] Click a cell in the grid to fill that cell with the chosen color.
+- [x] User can click a cell in the grid to fill that cell with the chosen color.
-- [x] Clear the existing canvas to start a new one
+- [x] User can clear the existing canvas to start a new one.

 ## Video Walkthrough